andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 In the decoder, we do a lossy reconstruction of the original image size in the decoder so that we can classify every pixel in the original image using slightly altered versions of the image as "built-in" training examples.

-This is a type of "hardwired" data augmentation technique that allows the network to generalize better its labeling and learn salient features with relatively few training images.
+This is a type of "hardwired" data augmentation technique that allows the network to learn features with relatively few training images.

 In the next lessons, we're going to explore in detail each of the operations described in the network.